wilsonparson/wilsonparson.com/src/wiki/books/clean-architecture.md

 Every change to an interface corresponds to a change in the implementation of the interface, but the opposite is not true.
 You can make all kinds of changes to the class without changing the interface.

+The flow of control goes in the opposite direction of the source code dependencies. **This is why it's called the Dependency Inversion Princple.** The concrete classes depend on the abstractions, but flow of control is passed to the concrete classes.

 ### Coding practices from this principle

 - **Don't refer to volatile concrete classes.** This puts severe constraints on the creation of objects, and generally enforced the use of _Abstract Factories_.